kp7742/UE4Dumper/README.md

     - 2) Added 64bit Offsets to Fix 64bit Support
     - 3) Updated SDK Generation Method for Faster Dumping
     - 4) Short Options has been remove due to conflict with new options
-- v0.7: Fixed Object Dumping issue for PUBG CN(Tested on GP v1.8.10)
+- v0.7: Fixed Object Dumping issue for PUBG CN(Tested on GFP v1.8.10)
 - v0.8: Fixed 64bit Support for Latest PUBG Version
 - v0.9: Fixed Dumping issue with 64bit PUBG
 - v0.10:
-    - 1) Added Option to View Actors of Main Level(Use new Option: --actors)
+    - 1) Added Option to Print Actors of Main Level(Use new Option: --actors)
-    - 2) Support for PUBG CN(GP) Fixed(Tested on GP v1.9.10)
+    - 2) Support for PUBG CN(GFP) Fixed(Tested on GFP v1.9.10)
     - 3) Fixed Some Offsets Issues due to Modified UE4 Versions
     - 4) Offsets System Updated to Work with Other games, other then PUBG
 - v0.11: Fixed Dumping issue with 64bit PUBG Lite